slchris/derp-server/readme.md

-# tailscale/headscale drep server
+# tailscale/headscale derp server

-For fast deployment of drep servers
+For fast deployment of derp servers

 # easy to deploy